-In the Framework, a Curriculum Map (20) identifies all the strands that are addressed in all or some of the grades.
+A Curriculum Map in the Framework (20) identifies all the strands that are addressed in all or some of the grades.
 As the Grades 11 and 12 curricula were developed, key strand areas were selected and specific modules were developed to expand on the learning outcomes identified for Grade 9 and/or Grade 10.
-For example, the Substance Use and Abuse Prevention strand was developed further in Grade 11 to build on the knowledge, skills, and attitudes learned in previous grades.
+For example, the Nutrition strand was developed further in Grade 12 to build on the knowledge, skills, and attitudes learned in previous grades.

-New topics were also chosen for Grade 11 that connected to existing strands.
-For example, Module D: Social Impact of Sport is a link to and an extension of the Social Development strand.
+New topics were also chosen for Grade 12 that connect to existing strands.
+For example, Module D: Personal and Social Development is a link to and an extension of the Social Development strand.
 To see how the Grades 11 and 12 curricula connect with the strands or topics in the Curriculum Map presented in the Framework, refer to Appendix A: Curriculum Map for Grade 11 and Grade 12 Active Healthy Lifestyles at the end of this document.
 (The strands that appear in CAPS are addressed in both grades or only in one grade, as specified.)